a-n-rose/language-classifier/README.md

 * Train other neural nets with data, i.e. CNN
 * Compare MFCC vs raw form vs logmelspectrum vs combination of these as training data
 * Apply Keras TimeDistributed module to look at MFCC patterns over time.
-* Compare Delta-Delta / differential and acceleration coefficients and Keras TimeDistributed module
+* Compare Delta-Delta / differential and acceleration coefficients and Keras TimeDistributed module.
+* Apply Voice Activy Detector to remove silences from speech.

 ## License